- Reel in your Deeper device slowly. If it goes underwater, the connection will be lost.

 - Apple iOS - Disable "Mobile data" and "WiFi assist".
 To find "WiFi assist" go to "Settings" -> "Mobile/Cellular data" -> Scroll down to the very bottom

 - Android - Disable "Mobile data".
-Search "WiFi settings" for one of these settings "Smart network switch" / "WiFi+" / "Auto network switch" / "Adaptive WiFi" and, if found, disable it.
+Search "WiFi settings" for one of these settings "Smart network switch" / "WiFi+" / "Auto network switch" / "Adaptive WiFi" / "Switch to mobile data" and, if found, disable it.

 - Use the correct attachment bolt position. (see long version for more details)